 • Develop and perform confidently in a range of improvised scenarios.

 What level is the course and do I need any particular skills?

-You should have completed an improvisation course at beginner’s level, be able to work well with others and have a willingness to take risks.
+All are welcome.
+The key component is that you have a willingness to take risks, have fun and cooperate with others.
 In order to get the most from the course you will be able to:

 • Work alone, within groups and in pairs safely.

 How will I be taught, and will there be any work outside the class?

 You may or may not be asked to participate in rigorous activity from time to time.
 Please consider whether you could do this, if you are in any doubt consult a medical practitioner.